There are many incredible things to do in Bristol.

 I could go on!
 Ultimately, though, Bristol’s a lively, cosmopolitan, eclectic, and colorful English city that’s charming and intoxicating in equal measure.
 So, above and beyond anything else, it makes for an amazing place to visit.

 Are you planning a local trip to this wonderful part of the UK?
 Do you want some help picking and choosing between the endless sights and attractions here?
-Well, having been lucky enough to live there not so long ago, I thought I’d dive into the memory books and highlight a selection of the best things to do in Bristol.
+Continue reading this post then as a local is about to share the best things to do in Bristol.
 Enjoy!

 The Best Things To Do In Bristol